 Project size

 Flutter’s stable separate UI comes at a price: project files occupy more space compared to those created with other tools.
+Flutter apps tend to have larger APK and IPA sizes due to bundling the rendering engine and core libraries.
+Although deferred components and tree-shaking have reduced this issue, lightweight apps or wearables may still benefit from smaller frameworks.
 In this regard, e.g. the Dart vs Kotlin comparison would result in the victory of the latter.

-Get inspired by our article “Flutter vs. Kotlin in 2024: Which Is Best for Cross-Platform App Development?“
+Get inspired by our article “Flutter vs. Kotlin: Which Is Best for Cross-Platform App Development?“

-Built atop of React, it can hardly be named a revolutionary software.
+Built on top of React, it can hardly be named a revolutionary software.
 Perhaps it’s for the best, because finding a JavaScript developer is a lot easier these days, considering the global programming language ratings.

 The following React Native review will help you determine whether it’s fit for a particular project.